 Bostin' Chase Sportive

-Following the great success of the inaugeral Bostin’ Chase Sportive last year, and excellent comments on the route that we received from our riders, we have decided to include the event in our 2019 calendar.
-The Bostin’ Chase Sportive cycling event takes riders on a choice of three fully signposted routes along predominantly country lanes and through the wonderful scenery of Shropshire and Staffordshire with the longer routes getting to experience Cannock Chase forest and Blithfield Reservoir.
+The Bostin’ Chase Sportive is the first of our series of cycling events for 2020.
+A very popular event which takes riders on a choice of three fully signposted routes along predominantly country lanes and through the wonderful scenery of Shropshire and Staffordshire with the longer routes getting to experience Cannock Chase forest and Blithfield Reservoir.

 For those taking part on the Gold and Silver routes for the Bostin’ Chase Sportive cycling event you will continue on from Penkridge and continue East towards Milford Common and the former Royal forest of Cannock Chase.

 Our Bostin’ Chase Sportive Silver riders eventually turn right and ride up the short but steep Brocton Bank (used by the Tour of Britain) then on through the Chase, watching out for the resident deer population and other wildlife, before descending downwards and heading back towards Penkridge through more wonderful countryside passing small lakes, streams, and canals.
 After a well deserved cuppa at the second feed station, you will continue back to HQ following the picturesque Bronze route’s return leg.
 A route you will remember for years to come!